wix-incubator/wix-rest-docs/account-level-apis/guides/AboutAPIKeys.md

 ## Creating and Using API Keys

-1. Create or request an API key
+1. Create or request an API key:
      a.
 If you have direct access to the site, create a key with the relevant permissions in the [API Keys Manager](https://manage.wix.com/account/api-keys).
 Collect the key and the account ID.
      b.
 If you don't have direct access to the site, request the key and the account ID from the site owner.
 2. Call the Site API's **Query Sites** endpoint to collect all the account's associated site IDs.

      > **Note**: The site ID for a current site can be obtained from the site URL in your browser.
 For example, the site ID appears after the '/dashboard/' part of this URL: